e3nn/e3nn/docs/api/o3/o3_sh.rst

 :math:`L` is representation of :math:`O(3)`.
 But :math:`L` is not irreducible.
-It can be decomposed via a change of basis into a sum of irreps,
+It can be decomposed via a change of basis into a sum of irreps, In a handwavey notation we can write:

 .. math::

     Y^T L(g) Y = 0 \oplus 1 \oplus 2 \oplus 3 \oplus \dots

 where the change of basis are the spherical harmonics!
+This notation is handwavey because :math:`x` is a continuous variable, and therefore the change of basis :math:`Y` is not a matrix.

 As a consequence, the spherical harmonics are equivariant,